 If you want to have a feature request evaluated by us, vote for it by clicking the Thumbs Up button of the feature request article.
 That's it!

-Important: Posts with +1 or I want that, too as a reply will not be published, but we'll count your vote.
-We're working on allowing all users to vote if they have at least one (published) post.
+Important: Posts with +1 or I want that, too as a reply will not be published and are not counted!

 How Can I Keep Track of the Status of My Request?